Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 provide resistance to countermeasures and clutter that would drive the range track loop off target under normal maneuvering.
 In a combat situation, selecting HI G removes such limitations and allows the range track loop to respond to said high accelerations.
 If the switch is not previously selected prior to entry, activating CAA mode automatically engages the HI G response mode.
+LOW G provides the velocity reject function whilst HI G allows tracking of a maneuvering target without breaking radar lockon.

 ### Scan